flatiron/director/README.md

  - Uses HTML5 but falls back to other techniques to support older browsers.
  - Bookmarking support.

  - On-Route.
-Uses the location hash to route to functions in your object literal.
+A list of functions to fire when the route is hit.
  - After-Route.
-List functions to fire from the object literal when leaving a particular route.
+A list of functions to fire when leaving a particular route.
  - Run-Once!
 Specify if the functions should be fired only once.

+ - After-All-Routes.
+A list of functions to fire when leaving a particular route.
+ - On-All-Routes.
+A list of functions to fire when leaving a particular route.

 **SugarSkull tries to address the following issues with as few moving parts as possible...**